 Each customer record in the uploaded dataset is assigned a Token ID at random by the Contributor Node.
 The assigned Token ID for each customer is then returned to the custodian via a mapping file, which maps the natural key in the uploaded dataset to the Token ID generated by the Contributor Node.
 This mapping is stored on the Contributor Node, so that subsequent data record updates retain the same Token ID.

-- The custodian will then upload the attribute data they intend to exchange to the Senate platform, having replaced customer PII with the random tokens just generated.
-Senate is Data Republic’s data exchange platform which manages the governance and compliance of data projects.
-No PII (in its raw form) is ever permitted on the Senate Platform.
+The custodian will then upload the attribute data they intend to exchange to the Data Republic platform, having replaced customer PII with the random tokens just generated.
+Data Republic’s data exchange platform manages the governance and compliance of data projects.
+No PII (in its raw form) is ever permitted on the Data Republic Platform.

 Hashing and salting